Indianapolis Colts considering placing running back Jonathan Taylor on non-football injury list with back issue

-A back injury contributed to the Indianapolis Colts’ disgruntled running back being placed on the physically unable to perform list (PUP) at the start of training camp last Tuesday, according to a source with knowledge of the situation.
+A back injury contributed to the Indianapolis Colts’ disgruntled running back being placed on the physically unable to perform list (PUP) at the start of training camp last Tuesday, a source with knowledge of the situation revealed Sunday night.

 The type and severity of the back injury isn’t known.